 1) No apparent retinopathy and no abnormalities.

-2) Mild nonproliferative diabetes retinopathy (NPDR) with microaneurysms only.
+2) Mild nonproliferative diabetic retinopathy (NPDR) with microaneurysms only.

-3) Moderate NPDR with microaneurysms and other abnormalities but less than severe NPDR.
+3) Moderate NPDR with microaneurysms and other abnormalities but less than in severe NPDR.

 4) Severe NPDR with any of the following: ≥20 intraretinal hemorrhages in each of the 4 retinal quadrants, definite venous beading in ≥2 retinal quadrants, prominent intraretinal microvascular abnormalities in ≥1 retinal quadrants, and no proliferative diabetic retinopathy (PDR).

 Diabetic macular edema (DME) can be present with any level of diabetic retinopathy.
+It develops as a consequence of increased retinal vascular permeability that results in retinal thickening and lipid deposits (hard exudates).
 The DME classification is based on the ophthalmic findings (retinal thickening or hard exudates in the posterior pole):